 The Future Fund is a new lifeline for innovative businesses struggling with cash flow.
 But who qualifies, what are the terms, and who should apply to it?

-On 20 May the government opened the £250 million Future Fund to applications.
+On 20 May the UK government opened the £250 million Future Fund for applications.
 This new facility provides government-backed loans worth between £125,000 and £5 million to innovative businesses, so long as the money is at least matched by private investors.

 The scheme is delivered by the British Business Bank and, per the recent announcement by Chancellor Rishi Sunak, will now close at the end of January.
 Applications to the Future Fund must be made through the official portal.

 As of 20 October 2020, the Future Fund has provided £771 million of funding to 745 companies.
 The British Business Bank has received 1,243 applications in total, translating to a 59.9% approval rate.

 For all the latest on government funding and Coronavirus Business Support, make sure you sign up to GrantTree’s newsletter.